Are you looking for some of the best things to do at Valley Forge National Historical Park? We’ve got you covered!

 There are plenty of hiking trails at Valley Forge to keep you busy.
 They are some of our favorite hiking trails near Philadelphia.

 Our personal favorite is the Mount Misery/Valley Creek Trail loop.
-It’s about 3 miles, starting with a steep climb, taking you by some old ruins, and eventually bringing you to the Valley Creek Trail, a fun, easy way to end the hike.
+It’s about 3 miles, starting with a steep climb, taking you by some old ruins, and eventually bringing you to the Valley Creek Trail and the Knox Covered Bridge, a fun, easy way to end the hike.

 Other Things to Do Near Valley Forge National Historical Park